davidAmiron/SimpleGL/README.md

 # SimpleGL
 A simple graphics library based on OpenGL.

-Currently being developed on Mac, might be made more general for other systems later.

 ## Dependencies
 This project depends on GLEW and SDL2.
 Install the appropriate versions on your computer.